Repainted Randy's Donuts in Los Angeles, just for Super Bowl LIII

 New England Patriots fans will eat up my riff on an East Coast favorite Lobster Roll -- a cheaper Scallop Roll.
-This recipe is so scrumptious it was featured in the Huffington Post website!
+This recipe is so scrumptious it was featured on the Huffington Post website!
 Click here to see the write-up.

 If game day is freezing cold in New England, then throw another log on the fire and gather in front of the big screen with a steaming bowl of my cheap$kate Clam Chowder.
 Patriot fans will throw off their warming blankets, peel off their gloves, and line up for a big bowl.

 Stuff your face Los Angeles Rams-style!
-Start with a reverse flea flicker of a recipe called, Carnitas.
+Start with a reverse flea-flicker of a recipe called, Carnitas.
 Hours of braising reduce a pork shoulder to a tender and succulent Mexican-style taco filling.
 I even throw in the pigskin for extra flavor.
-Carnitas are what I order for late night noshing at a taco truck.
+Carnitas are what I order for late-night noshing at a taco truck.

-My recipe for a LA Street Dog is a freeway pileup of flavors that make an end run around any hot dog out there.
+My recipe for a LA Street Dog is a freeway pileup of flavors that make an end-run around any hot dog out there.

 A Los Angeles fan favorite is a California Roll.
 Like a stadium wave, this California spin on Japanese sushi has traveled to grocery deli cases all around the country.
 And it uses cheap imitation crab so you will save big bucks on usually expensive seafood.